cnr-ibba/SMARTER-database/docs/getting-started.rst

   make initialize

 to upload all the external information on *variants* in the database.
+This step is described in detail in the :ref:`Loading variants into database` section.

-Next in the second step, you will process each sample by generating a *SMARTER ID*, and you will insert phenotypes and other sample related metadata into the SMARTER database.
+In the next step, you will process each sample by generating a *SMARTER ID*, and you will insert phenotypes and other sample related metadata into the SMARTER database.
 The final output of this step will be the generation of the final genotype files.
 Like before, simply type: